lukas681/lukasretschmeier.de-eureka/content/homepage/about.md

 ### News

-* **[22 Sep 2025]** Our joint work with Lukas, Alexander, Johannes, Ulrich, and Manuel got accepted to ALENEX 2026!
+* **[22 Sep 2025]** Our joint work with Lukas, Alexander, Johannes, Ulrich, and Manuel got accepted to **ALENEX 2026**!
 In the paper we consider the very practical problem of reducing instances of dominating set efficiently.
 * **[15 Mai 2025]** I will be giving a talk at <a href="https://itu.dk/~palt/arcoatitu25.html">ARCO</a>.
 Find the slides <a href="docs/papers/presentations/ARCO-2025-MST-Final.pdf">here</a> (privateTrees).
 * **[30 April 2025]** Our joint work with Rasmus, Boel and Joel about **Private Lossless Multiple Releases** was accepted to **ICML 2025**!
 * **[30 April 2025]** Three of our recent results got accepted to TPDP 2025 and one of them was selected for an oral presentation!
 See you in California!